 Winter getaways are definitely the best reprise from our harsh winter months.
-Tropical islands, Asian destinations, visits back to home countries can provide that sunshine and warmth, plus stress relief that we so greatly need after being stuck in the house during cold, dark months of the year.
-However, have you ever returned back from an amazing holiday feeling worse than you left?
+Tropical islands and Asian destinations; a stress relief that we so greatly need after being stuck in the house during cold, dark months of the year.
+However, have you ever returned back from an amazing holiday feeling worse than when you left?
 Did you experience traveler's diarrhea or digestive issues during or after the trip?
-There is a high probability you may have contracted some undesirable pathogens from water or food consumed in these foreign destinations.
+There’s a high probability you may have contracted some undesirable pathogens from water or food consumed in these foreign destinations.

-Having a parasite can be a scary thought, but you're not alone; parasites are far more common than you think.
-There are a number of ways to contract a parasite.
+Having a parasite can be a scary thought, but you're not alone.
+Parasites are far more common than you’d think and can be contracted a number of ways.
 First, parasites can enter your body through contaminated food and water.
-Undercooked meat is a common place for parasites to hide, However, meat is the not the only culprit.
-Unclean or contaminated fruits and vegetables can also harbor parasites.
+Undercooked meat and unclean or contaminated fruits and vegetables, are common places for parasites to hide.
 Some parasites can even enter the body by traveling through the bottom of your feet.

 We see them every day in Live blood cell testing.
 Parasites can cause a myriad of symptoms, only a few of which are actually digestive in nature.

-In live blood cell microscopy we zoom in to your blood using a high powered microscope.
-We can see numerous types of issues burdening your body however we find a high amount of us are carrying these parasites.
-The type I'm referring to is tiny organisms seen microscopically usually environmental worms, that feed off of your nutrition.
+In live blood cell microscopy, we zoom in to your blood using a high powered microscope.
+We can see numerous types of issues burdening your body, however, we find a high amount of us are carrying these parasites.
+The type I'm referring to are tiny organisms seen microscopically, usually environmental worms, that feed off of your nutrition.
 Some consume your food, leaving you hungry after every meal and unable to gain weight.
-Others feed off of your red blood cells, causing anemia, B12 defiencies.
+Others feed off of your red blood cells, causing anemia and B12 deficiencies.
 Some lay eggs that can cause itching, bloating, pains, irritability, and even insomnia.
-If you have tried countless approaches to heal your gut and relieve your symptoms without any success, a parasite could be the underlying cause for many of your unexplained and unresolved symptoms.
+If you have tried countless approaches to heal your gut and relieve your symptoms, without success, a parasite could be the underlying cause of many of your unexplained and unresolved symptoms.

 Once a person is infected with a parasite, it's very easy to pass it along.
 If you have a parasite and don't wash your hands after using the restroom, you can easily pass microscopic parasite eggs onto anything you touch — the door handle, the desk, your phone, or anyone you touch.
 It's also very easy to contract a parasite when handling animals.
 Hand washing is a major opportunity to prevent parasite contamination and transmission.
 Traveling overseas is another way that foreign parasites can be introduced to your system.
 If you consumed any contaminated water during your travels, you may have acquired a parasite of some kind.